Children with Tuberculosis in Ireland

 I hope I have helped to dispel the myth that Tuberculosis was a disease that only the poor suffered from.

-There were many people in Stoneybatter Dublin 7 and all over Ireland who suffered from the disease Tuberculosis in the 1940s and 50's.
+There were many people in Stoneybatter Dublin 7 and all over Ireland who suffered from TB in the 1940's and 50's.

-A lot of them and their families were ashamed to admit this but there were also many affluent and famous people who caught the disease and some who died from TB.
+A lot of them were ashamed to admit this but there were also many affluent and famous people who caught the disease

 - Emily Bronte, the English writer in 1848, at only 30 years old.